Mollie King: 2007–2015: The Saturdays

-Since 2007, King has been a member of girl group The Saturdays.
-The group achieved 13 Top 10 hits, and four Top 10 albums.
+Since 2007, King was a member of girl group the Saturdays.
+The group achieved 13 top 10 hits, and four top 10 albums.
 They released their debut single "If This Is Love" in July 2008, and it peaked at number eight in the UK.
-The group released a second single "Up" which charted at number five in the UK and later the song was given a Silver Disc in the United Kingdom.
+The group released a second single, "Up" which charted at number five in the UK and later the song was given a silver disc in the United Kingdom.
 In late October 2008, the group released their first studio album Chasing Lights.
 It charted at number nine in the UK, and was certified platinum by the BPI.
 The group released a third single from the album, "Issues", which also went silver.
 The Saturdays released a cover of "Just Can't Get Enough" by Depeche Mode.
 The song debuted at number two in the UK, behind Flo Rida's "Right Round".
-The fifth and final single from the album was "Work", which was the first single by the group to fail to reach the Top 20.
+The fifth and final single from the album was "Work", which was the first single by the group to fail to reach the top 20.
 The group later went on a tour entitled The Work Tour.

 In October 2009, the group released a second studio album, Wordshaker, which charted at number nine and was given silver certification by the BPI.
 The first single, "Forever Is Over", charted at number two in the UK.
 The Saturdays appeared in advertisements for several products including a brand of deodorant, tampons, mobile phones, an operating system, and hair removal products.
-In early 2010, the girls released a second and final single from their second album, "Ego", which charted at number nine, the single gained a certification of silver by the BPI.
+In early 2010, the girls released a second and final single from their second album, "Ego", which charted at number nine; the single gained a certification of silver by the BPI.